-Below, find the meaning of a straight truck and other characteristics it may have.
+Below, find what a straight truck means and its comparison with other unibody trucks.

 The difference between a straight truck and other types of trucks

 Examples of different types of straight trucks are delivery trucks, city buses, box trucks, cargo van trucks, dump trucks, etc.